scbabacus/json-server/README.md

 > Note: You'll need to issue `npm install <module>` to install external modules before being able to import them to the service.

+### serviceDescriptor
+You may specify the location of the service descriptor file using the `serviceDescriptor` configuration parameter.
+The content of this parameter can be
+- An absolute path on local machine
+- A relative path against the current working directory
+- A URI describing S3 object (see [S3 Support](#support-of-s3-hosted-files) for more detail)
 ## Writing service.json
 You create `service.json` file to define APIs.
 The `service.json` file is loaded when the server starts.
 It is located at `./data/services.json` by default.
 However, you can specify the different location in `serviceDescriptor` property on the `config.json` file.
 You may need to restart the server if you made changes to the service descriptor file.